mountainMath/cansim/README.md

 with R. The package also contains a convenience function that will re-scale and re-label variables that are reported in thousands or millions.

+Caches data for the duration of the current R session.

-I contains a stub for support for french language data, although the code still faces issues with encodings.
+It contains a stub for support for french language data, although the code still faces issues with encodings.

+# Basic Usage
+Use old or new table number to download entire cansim tables into a tidy dataframe.

+    data <- get_cansim("051-0057")
+    data <- get_cansim("510057")
+    data <- get_cansim("17-10-0079")
+    data <- get_cansim("17-10-0079-01")

+all load the same data.